swyxio/netlify-plugin-no-more-404/README.md

   - package: netlify-plugin-no-more-404
     config: # all config is optional, we just show you the defaults below
       on404: 'error' # either 'warn' or 'error'
-      cacheKey: 'MyCacheKey' # bump this key any time you need to restart from scratch
+      cacheKey: 'MyCacheKey' # change this key to a new one any time you need to restart from scratch
       debugMode: false # (for development) turn true for extra diagnostic logging
 ```